Classes & Instrument Hire

 BelfastTrad runs three terms of classes each year starting in September, January, and after Easter.
 Our students range from 12 years to 90 with the majority being older teens and adults.
 We also offer children’s classes in tin whistle and fiddle.

 Beginners are welcome at the start of each term.
-We offer a variety of levels on each of the following instruments: Button Accordion, Bodhrán, Concertina, Flute, Fiddle, Banjo, Mandolin, Tin Whistle, Uilleann Pipes, Guitar, harp, and traditional singing.
+We offer a variety of levels on each of the following instruments: Button Accordion, Bodhrán, Concertina, Flute, Fiddle, Banjo, Mandolin, Tin Whistle, Uilleann Pipes, Guitar and harp.

 BelfastTrad believes that music enriches everyone’s life and that you are never too old to learn.
 We teach by ear in an encouraging and friendly atmosphere.
 We offer student sessions during the week to add to the learning and fun, and we celebrate the end of the autumn and winter terms with a concert and ceili, featuring our students.